-Surgical wound complications like infections are the top reason patients end up readmitted to the hospital.
+Surgical wound complications, including infections, are the top reason patients are readmitted to the hospital.
 The skilled team at Wound Evolution provides holistic care for a full range of surgical wound complications, creating individualized treatment plans to promote healing and help you avoid going back to the hospital.
 If you have questions about your surgical wound, call the office in Fort Worth, Dallas, San Antonio, Texas, and Overland Park, Kansas.
 You can also book an appointment online today.

-Any time your body sustains a cut or incision, you have a risk of complications that interfere with normal wound healing.
+Any time your body sustains a cut or incision, whether from surgery or not, you have a risk of complications that interfere with routine wound healing.
+Because surgery often requires multiple incisions, your risks increase.
 The two most common surgical wound complications are:

-Infections represent the most frequent and serious complication of surgical wounds.
-Most post-surgery infections occur within a month, causing symptoms like redness, pain, fever, and pus draining from the wound.
+Infections represent the most frequent and severe complication of surgical wounds.
+Most post-surgery infections occur within a month, causing redness, pain, fever, and pus draining from the wound.
 If you had a device implanted, it could take up to a year for an infection to develop.